sahahn/parc_scaling/docs/input_data.md

 MRI surfaces was therefore somewhat arbitrary, but given its ubiquity and the amount of available studies which employ it, it may not be a bad choice.
 Future work may very well consider different modalities or explicitly [multi-modal fusion](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4917230/).

+## Sample Size

+One of the big strengths of this study is that we use data from 9,432 participants!
+This allows us to perform ML and be more confident about our results than smaller studies would allow.
+Importantly, studies with small sample sizes are well known to produce spurious ML results with large CIs.

 ## Downloading